 Animals are housed in standardized conditions following animal-care and experimental protocols approved by the Institutional Animal Care and Use Committee of the Baylor College of Medicine (BCM).
 Animals are fed a standard or special diet, water ad libitum, and kept with a 12-hour day/night cycle.

-Measuring of fasting serum lipids
+Measuring of Fasting Serum Lipids

 Transfer mice to a new cage after 5 PM and fast with free access to water, overnight (with around 16 hours of fasting before the experiment).
 The overnight fasting ensures complete emptying of the mice’s stomachs.